JeaustinSirias/Backend-Test-Sirias/README.md

 $ make dockerUnittest
 ```

-## Just in case definitely you do not want to user Docker service
+## Just in case definitely you do not want to use Docker services
 If you do not want (or can) use the Docker services, then you can also build a virtual enviroment [venv](https://docs.python.org/3/tutorial/venv.html) (python 3.7+) as traditionally is made. **Make sure you are in the cloned project root directory**.
 In any case you will have to install the project's [dependences](https://github.com/JeaustinSirias/Backend-Test-Sirias/blob/main/requirements.txt) by using the next command:

 ```command